Basic Binary IPC

 timing out.

-An extremely useful variant of POLL-SOCKET
+An extremely useful variant of POLL-SOCKET is the POLL-SOCKETS

 function.